Lords of the Fallen Best Class: Stats, Comparison & Tips

 Hallowed Knight Class (Screenshot Grab By eXputer)

-Hallowed Knight is arguably one of the most badass-looking and best classes.
+The Hallowed Knight class is arguably one of the most badass-looking and best classes.
 It can be the best choice as a class for beginners in Lords of the Fallen, as the allocation of points is pretty good.
 On top of that, the armor, weapons, and starting items you get with it are pretty good, too.
-It was a really tough decision for me to decide between Hallowed Knight and Partisan for the top spot, but I’ll have to give it to Partisan, which I will explain.
+With that said, Hallowed Knight is my personal favorite class in-game.

 1- Partisan